mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/webEdition/index.md

 *  **Email address:**
    Your email address.
-   *Note: You must enter a valid email address to setup a WordPress installation.*
+   *Note: You must enter a valid email address to setup a webEdition installation.*

 *  **Table prefix:**
    Set the name of your database schema prefix. webEdition offers the ability to manage multiple websites